 Of course, some Dutch people with little, or no, experience of living in other places take what they've got here entirely for granted.
 They really don't know how lucky they are.

 The website also carried out the same survey for Belgian people.
 In Belgium, frieten (chips / fries) were the winner.
 Cycling did not appear in their top ten.
+However this is not surprising.
+The Belgians don't cycle anything like so much as the Dutch do so they won't miss it so much either.
 Every country has things which people miss.
 Beer and really good Indian vegetarian food come top of my list of things that I miss from the UK.
 It's been decades since I lived there, but I still miss the weather from the New Zealand.
 The Netherlands has its high cycling modal share despite the weather, not because of it.